devemindpath/Documentation-App/frontend/README.md

-# Documentation App
+# Blog App

-A modern documentation application built with React, TypeScript, Tailwind CSS, and Supabase.
+A modern Blog application built with React, TypeScript, Tailwind CSS, and Supabase.

 ## Features